tlvlp/shellingo-java/README.md

 > This allows organizing questions into separate text files and folders and moving them in and out of the **questions**
 > folder to change the practice materials.
 > Make sure not to mix languages, or if you do indicate the language in each question :)
-> All the questions will be mixed and randomly presented.
+> All the questions will be presented in a random order.
 Each word will be repeated until a correct solution is given.

 - Create a text file and add one word/question per row and provide the expected answer, separated with a pipe **|** character.